 If you suffer a sports-related injury or undergo a complex orthopedic surgery, you might benefit from physical medicine.
-At Star Orthopedics and Sports Medicine in Frisco, Texas, board-certified physical medicine and rehabilitation specialist, Jason Petrasic, MD, regularly helps men and women recover from the effects of disease, disorders, and injury using light exercise and other forms of rehabilitation.
-To see if you’re a candidate for physical medicine, make an appointment by calling the office or clicking the online booking tool today.
+At Star Orthopedics and Sports Medicine in Coppell and Frisco, Texas, board-certified physical medicine and rehabilitation specialist, Jason Petrasic, MD, regularly helps men and women recover from the effects of disease, disorders, and injury using light exercise and other forms of rehabilitation.
+To see if you’re a candidate for physical medicine, make an appointment by calling the office nearest you or by clicking the online booking tool today.

 Physical medicine, also known as physiatry, is a branch of health care designed to restore function to a person who suffered a disability as a result of an accident, disease, or disorder.

 Physical medicine provides multidisciplinary, integrated care aimed at the recovery of the whole person.
 After taking a person’s physical, emotional, vocational, and social needs into account, Dr. Petrasic and the team develop a physical medicine treatment plan that eases pain, promotes circulation, and improves your overall quality of life.

 A wide array of injuries and diseases can benefit from treatment with physical medicine, especially those that affect the musculoskeletal system and joints.
 At Star Orthopedics and Sports Medicine, Dr. Petrasic regularly prescribes physical medicine to treat:

 You might also benefit from physical medicine if you have a chronic degenerative condition like rheumatoid arthritis or osteoarthritis.

 To determine if physical medicine is right for you, make an appointment with Dr. Petrasic and the team at Star Orthopedics and Sports Medicine.
 Following a review of your medical history, physical exam, and discussion of your symptoms, Dr. Petrasic can develop a treatment plan that aligns with your individual needs.